Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 The potential advantages of third-order motion control are:
 * Less tendency to excite high frequency resonances.
 However, in 3D printers the troublesome resonances are generally at lower frequencies, so input shaping is a better way to avoid exciting them.
 * In order to apply extruder pressure advance, the extruder motion is modified by making the extrusion speed the commanded speed plus a component related to (typically proportional to) extruder acceleration.
-Since acceleration changes abruptly when using second order motion control, adding this extra component reduce the extrusion system to first order because it demands instantaneous changes in extrusion speed.
-If we switch to third order motion then we no longer need instantaneous changes to extrusion speed, making the extrusion second order after applying pressure advance.
+Since acceleration changes abruptly when using second-order motion control, adding this extra component reduce the extrusion system to first-order because it demands instantaneous changes in extrusion speed.
+If we switch to third-order motion then we no longer need instantaneous changes to extrusion speed, making the extrusion second-order after applying pressure advance.

 The main disadvantages of third-order motion control are:
 * It is much more computationally expensive, because the equations of motion change from being quadratic to being cubic.
 Depending on the situation it may be necessary to solve quadratic, cubic or quartic equations when planning motion, such that jerk is avoided at the boundaries between moves.